 While adding in nutrition information does give you structured data benefits, some bloggers may choose not to add it in to their recipes.

 If you're a dessert blogger (like me) or you have dessert recipes on your blog, the thought of adding nutrition information to your recipe for those indulgent cupcakes or heavenly pastries might make your palms start to sweat. ?

 Or maybe adding in the nutrition information doesn't vibe with your philosophy around food and cooking!
 Whatever your reasoning, know that it's totally fine if you decide not to add in the nutrition information.
 At the end of the day, it's your call!

-Tasty Recipes doesn’t automatically calculate nutrition information, but we do have an integration with Nutrifox, which makes it really easy to accurately calculate nutrition information for your recipes.
+Tasty Recipes includes an integration with Nutrifox to automatically calculate nutrition facts from a recipe.
+This makes it really easy to accurately calculate nutrition information for your recipes.

-Nutrifox is a tool that allows you to easily create and customize recipe nutrition labels and add custom ingredients.
+Nutrifox is a tool we built for you that allows you to easily create and customize recipe nutrition labels and add custom ingredients.
 Just enter your Nutrifox ID into the appropriate Tasty Recipes field, and you’re good to go!

 Whichever method you decide to go with, you'll get the same structured data and rich results benefits from each one.

 We’re always looking for new ways to improve Tasty Recipes, and you can be confident that we’ll keep supporting you on your blogging journey, so feel free to give it a try!

 Also, don’t forget about our 14-day money-back guarantee!
 Trying Tasty Recipes is risk-free, and we think you’ll love it!